scripbox/firebase-admin-ex/README.md

 #### Authentication Management

 The `FirebaseAdminEx.Auth` module allows for some limited management of the Firebase Autentication system.
-It currently supports getting and deleting users.
+It currently supports getting, deleting and creating users.

 * Getting a user by `uid`: